aflansburg/ups-track/README.md

 ups-track simply uses urllib.request and BeautifulSoup4 to scrape the UPS tracking page for the shipping progress/status data table.

-It is not incredibly fast for obvious reasons, but it does work and it is simple.
+It is not incredibly fast or pretty for obvious reasons, but it does work and it is simple.

-The output path is currently ```output/ups_track_status.csv``` so this may need to be altered to match your directory structure.
+Sample implementation with CLI arg parsing included in ```./sample```